telekom/testerra/mail-connector/README.md

-# jfennec mail-connector
+# mail-connector
-jfennec mail-connector provides a simplified tool set for connections to mail boxes.
+mail-connector provides a simplified tool set for connections to mail boxes.

 ## Installation / Usage